oskitone/higher_lower/readme.md

 Assembly guide: [https://oskitone.github.io/higher_lower](https://oskitone.github.io/higher_lower)

-## TODO

-- "How it works" sections in assembly guide

 ## How to play "Higher Lower"

 Two different tones play.
 Is the second tone _higher_ or _lower_ than the first?
 The more guesses you get right, the harder it gets!